 Dashi is a difficult ingredient to replace.
 Many Japanese food experts will tell you that it is impossible and that you would be better off not trying.
 To a certain extent, they are right.
 The complex umami character of dashi is difficult to replace; however, there are ingredients that can provide you with a similar result.
 None of them are perfect, but they all get the job done.
-Here are some of the best dashi substitutes:
+Let’s review some of the best dashi substitutes.

 Your best bet: Monosodium glutamate (MSG)

 The point of using MSG in your food is to boost the umami flavor, which is also the point of using dashi.
 Monosodium glutamate was invented in the early 20th century when a Japanese scientist figured out how to isolate glutamate from the same type of seaweed used to make kombu dashi.